Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_operators.md

 | `//`           | Floor division    | x // y        |

 ## Jaclang Assignment Operators
-Assignment operators are used to assign values to variables:
+Assignment operators are used to assign values to variables.

 |**Operator**| **Example**        | **Same As**     |
 |------------|--------------------|-----------------|